Yasucana/abstdraw/README.md

 The generated abstract art will open in a window.
 If `tkinter` is unavailable the program falls back to ASCII art output.
 Colors vary with the energy level, the diversity of the words adds more chaotic noise, and higher energy values add more obstacle rectangles to the drawing.
+You can also select a style (`logistic`, `neoplastic`, `action`, or `kandinsky`) to influence the pattern generation.
+Choosing `auto` picks a style at random.